 Whilst this means that the show is a very enjoyable experience you couldn’t help feel that Complicité barely scratching at the surface of what is a rich and fascinating subject matter.
 There is a huge wealth of bittersweet comedy surrounding death and bereavement.
 It is a time of life at turns surreal, devastating and hilarious.
 But we never knew the characters nearly well enough for this depth to be explored.
 Perhaps this was partially a result of the space: It felt far too large for the show, drowning all the little nuances, looks and moments that could have brought us closer to the characters.

-I would love to have seen the piece in its ‘small and sweety’ Edinburgh debut.
+I would love to have seen the piece in its ‘small and sweaty’ Edinburgh debut.
 As it stands this is a masterful display of physicality, a seminal piece of British Physical Theatre that changed the face of British drama.
-If this production stands simply as a monument to that success it is no small achievement – that it hugely enjoyable as well is a very pleasing bonus.
+If this production stands simply as a monument to that success it is no small achievement – that it is hugely enjoyable as well, is a very pleasing bonus.

 A Minute too Late is on at the National Theatre till February 26, 2005.